pingcap/docs/ticdc/manage-ticdc.md

 2. To deploy TiCDC, refer to [Scale out a TiDB/TiKV/PD/TiCDC node](/scale-tidb-using-tiup.md#scale-out-a-tidbtikvpdticdc-node).

+### Use Binary

-### Deploy a TiCDC component on an existing TiDB cluster using Binary
+Binary only supports deploying the TiCDC component on an existing TiDB cluster.

-Suppose that in the PD cluster, there is a PD node (the client URL is `10.0.10.25:2379`) that can provide services.
+Suppose that the PD cluster has a PD node (the client URL is `10.0.10.25:2379`) that can provide services.
 If you want to deploy three TiCDC nodes, start the TiCDC cluster by executing the following commands.
 Note that you only need to specify the same PD address, the newly started nodes automatically join the TiCDC cluster.

 {{< copyable "shell-regular" >}}